-The planning area consists of ten regions that primarily contain uplands and a single region that encompasses seven LDAs.
-The regions are composed of state-owned and state-selected lands that are contiguous to each other, have similar characteristics, and are thought of as distinct parts of the local community.
+The planning area consists of three regions that contain both uplands and lowlands as well as a single region that encompasses three LDAs.
+The three regions are composed of state-owned and state-selected lands that are contiguous to each other and have similar characteristics.
 The plan presents management intent that explains the department's overall resource management objectives for each region and unit, and provides resource and use information for land managers.
 This information is presented in Chapter 3.